hamolicious/LogSift/docs/Introduction.md

 - `!term`: Excludes logs containing `term`.

 ### Ingestion
 The application continuously ingests logs from the provided command using `LogManager`.
-Logs are stored in memory, with a maximum limit of `100,000`.
 The ingestion process can be paused but so nothing gets lost, logs are still collected just not processed yet.
 Logs that don't match the filter can be excluded from the display.

 - `MAX_INGESTED_LOGS = 100,000`: Maximum number of logs to keep in memory.
 - `MAX_DISPLAY_LOGS = 500`: Maximum number of logs shown in the display.
+- `MAX_BUFFERED_LOGS = 500`: Maximum number of logs buffered awaiting ingestion.
 - You can pause the log ingestion through a toggle button or using (p)

+Upon reaching any of the above limits, storage switches to FILO for the system in question.

 ---